What is a trademark?

 This is especially helpful to startups – you don’t need to wait to use a trademark in commerce – you can file an Intent-to-Use application with the U.S. Patent and Trademark Office.

 5. Understand the permitted and prohibited uses when you use another company’s trade name or logo.

 Often, especially when companies enter into partnership agreements, the partners must use someone else’s trade name or trademark.
 For example, if I have a small electronics store and advertise Sony products for sale, I may use the Sony logo in the advertising I place in the local paper.
 Make sure you have rights to use the trade name or trademark.
 Don’t assume that you have unlimited rights – you most likely do not (even if you’re authorized to resell a particular company’s products or services).

 Similarly, if you allow other parties to use your trade name or logo, make sure you carefully define how they should use the trade name or logo – and also specify any uses that are not permitted.

 If you get into a jam or are unsure about what to do – consult an attorney.

 Please remember that legal information is not the same as legal advice.
-This post may not address all relevant business or legal issues that are unique to your situation and you should always seek legal advice from a licensed attorney.
+This post may not address all relevant business or legal issues unique to your situation, and you should always seek legal advice from a licensed attorney.

 Design Done Better